Research

 The Department of Child Safety, Seniors and Disability Services (the department) supports and invests in research to build an evidence base that informs best policy and practice to ensure Queensland’s children, young people, and families are safe, thriving, and empowered in their culture and communities.

-Our participation in commissioned and collaborative research is designed to ensure that:
+The department's participation in commissioned and collaborative research is designed to ensure that:

 • research is timely, relevant and managed in accordance with legal and administrative requirements